 Tip: to reduce the size of an output raster image, try TinyPNG.
 This utility significantly decreases the file size with minimal or no loss in quality.

 How to batch plot multiple AutoCAD drawings

 You can save multiple drawings directly in AutoCAD using Batch Plot.
 You can find this option on the main menu.
 It allows publishing to a printer/plotter or another file – PDF or DWF.
 In AutoCAD, you can also select PublishToWeb JPG.pc3, PublishToWeb PNG.pc3 to get output in image formats.
-This way, you can also get high-resolution images by configuring custom plotter with a great variety of different parameters.
+This way, you can also get high-resolution images by configuring a custom plotter with a great variety of different parameters.
 You can also export to images one-by-one directly using special JPGOUT, BMPOUT, TIFOUT, PNGOUT commands.